crywolfe/usus/ssl_rails_documentation.md

 openssl req -new -key server.key -out request.csr openssl x509 -req -days 365 -in request.csr -signkey server.key -out server.crt
 ```
-Note that when running both `openssl` commands, other security related questions will be asked.
+Note that the `ssh-keygen` command generates a "self-signed" certificate.
+Also note that when running both `openssl` commands, other security related questions will be asked.
 Follow the prompts accordingly.

 Open the `Gemfile`.
 Add the following code to the gemfile.